yeshua453/website/docs/controls/animatedswitcher.md

 ### `switch_in_curve`

 The animation curve to use when transitioning in a new `content`.
 See [Curves](https://api.flutter.dev/flutter/animation/Curves-class.html) in Flutter docs for possible values.
-Default is `linear`.
+Property value is `AnimationCurve` enum with `AnimationCurve.LINEAR` as default.

 ### `switch_out_curve`

 The animation curve to use when transitioning a previous `content` out.
 See [Curves](https://api.flutter.dev/flutter/animation/Curves-class.html) in Flutter docs for possible values.
-Default is `linear`.
+Property value is `AnimationCurve` enum with `AnimationCurve.LINEAR` as default.

 ### `transition`

-An animation type to transition between new and old `content`: `fade` (default), `rotation`, `scale`.
+An animation type to transition between new and old `content`.
+Property value is `AnimatedSwitcherTransition` enum with `AnimatedSwitcherTransition.FADE` as default.